Abhishekkl14/Abhishekkl14/README.md

 📄 Published researcher — Satellite-Based Disaster Detection Using CNN Ensembles, presented at DRISHTI 2025 (98.44% validation accuracy with EfficientNet-B0)

-📍 Based in Mangaluru, India — open to Bengaluru & other major tech hubs
+📍 Based in Kasaragod, India

 ## Experience